Paul Budde

 However, the silting up of the sea arm (Zwin) that provided the city with a sea port threatened its future prosperity.
 A major flood in 1134 however, kept – at least for the next few hundred years – the Zwin open.

-During the Golden Age of Brugge (14th century) also the Burgundian Dukes resided in the city and Charles the Bold married here Margarteha of York and together with his daughter Maria of Burgundy he is buried at the Church of Our Lady (Onze Live Vrouwe Kerk).
+During the Golden Age of Bruges (14th century) also the Burgundian Dukes resided in the city and Charles the Bold married here Margarteha of York and together with his daughter Maria of Burgundy he is buried at the Church of Our Lady (Onze Live Vrouwe Kerk).

 Tomb of Charles the Bold (next to him his daughter Maria)

 During Late Middle Ages we see that the role of merchant changed from a travelling merchant to a residing merchant.
-Brugge attracted merchants from all over Europe many of them established permanent representations in the city.
+Bruges attracted merchants from all over Europe many of them established permanent representations in the city.
 These merchants, with their international connections, rapidly established international trading networks.
 Most of the important international business dealings were all done within their own network.

 The city also was the first one to have a Bourse (since 1309).
 The name comes from the family who established this institution ‘van de Beurse’.
 It was at his premises that the merchants gathered to do their financial business and the establishment was soon known as the ‘Bruges Bourse’.
 For image see also: ‘Money Matters’